 “Some gathered a lot, some only a little.
 But when they measured it out, everyone had just enough.”
 Exodus 16:17

-But just because I may have ‘gathered a lot’ today, doesn’t mean I don’t need to gather fresh manna tomorrow.
+Just because I have ‘gathered a lot’ today, doesn’t mean I don’t need to gather fresh again, tomorrow.

-Exodus 16:17,18: “So the people of Israel did as they were told.
 Some gathered a lot, some only a little.
 But when they measured it out, everyone had just enough.
 Those who gathered a lot had nothing left over, and those who gathered only a little had enough.
-Each family had just what it needed.”
+Each family had just what it needed.
+Exodus 16:17-18

 God knows what you need.
 When you approach Him hungry and expectant, He will never send you away empty.